Dyson Corrale vs ghd Platinum+: which straighteners are worth spending your money on?

-Weighing up Dyson Corrale vs GHD Platinum+?
-We've tested both high-tech straighteners in detail, so you can make your decision with confidence
+Weighing up the Dyson Corrale vs ghd Platinum+?
+We've tested both high-tech straighteners in detail so you can buy with confidence

-When you think of the best straighteners, you think of GHD, right?
-They’re the first name in styling and have dominated the market since they launched in the early '00s.
-Then there’s Dyson, snapping at GHDs heels with a (quite unexpected) pivot from vacuums and fans to hair styling with the launch of their much-loved Dyson Supersonic Hairdryer
+When you think of the best straighteners, you probably instinctively think of ghd, right?
+They’re the first name in styling and have dominated the market since they launched in 2001.
+Then there’s Dyson, who began snapping at ghd's heels in a (quite unexpected) pivot from vacuums and fans to hairstyling with the launch of its revolutionary Dyson Supersonic Hair Dryer in 2016.
+The Corrale straightener was its second hair tool and was designed to change the way we smooth strands with yet more innovative technology.

 Head-to-head

-How we weighed up the Dyson Corrale vs GHD Platinum+ straighteners
+How we compared the Dyson Corrale vs GHD Platinum+ straighteners

-Dyson Corrale vs GHD Platinum+ ready for testing
+Bird's-eye view of the Dyson Corrale vs ghd Platinum+ straighteners ready for testing

 (Image credit: Jess Beech)

-To compare the Dyson Corrale vs GHD Platinum+ we kept the rest of our haircare routine exactly the same throughout the testing period.
-That meant using the same shampoo and conditioner, the same hair styling products, and our best hairdryer – the only thing we changed was the straighteners.
+To adequately answer this particular ghd vs Dyson debate, we ensured that the rest of our haircare routine remained consistently the same throughout the testing period.
+That meant using the same shampoo and conditioner, the same hair styling products and the same best hair dryer – in other words, the only thing that ever changed was the straighteners.

-We straightened our hair with both on several occasions, so the results could be tested during various activities and weather.
+We straightened our hair with each styler on several occasions, so the results could be examined and compared during various activities and weather.
 We judged both pairs of straightening irons on the basis of how well they straightened our hair, as well as how easy and intuitive they were to use.
-Design and technology played a part too, as did how long the results lasted.
+The overall design and technology played a part too, as did how long the results lasted throughout the day.

 Specifications comparison